AR Forecasts from CW3E

 Zulu Time Info

-Ensemble Forecast Systems CW3E AR Landfall Tool (Most recent)
+Ensemble Forecast Systems CW3E AR Landfall Tool (most recent)

 The graphic below shows the timing of future ARs up to 16 days out as they are forming.
-For the Bay Area, find the line for 38° North latitude line on the vertical axis.
+For the Bay Area, find the line for 38° North latitude on the vertical axis.
 From right being "now" to the left being the future, it indicates the timing and probability of an AR coming onshore.
 The more purple, the greater the probability.
 When several ARs are approaching, they are called a "family" of ARs.

 You can think of this as a "plan view" of the top left plot in the graphic above.
-The difference would be that on the graphic above this time starts on the left and goes right.
+The difference would be that on the graphic above time starts on the left and goes right.
 On the graphic below, time starts on the right and goes left.

 Find the full description of this graphic on this page.